Coolant Level Alarm

 The Buzzer I used is a SoundTech SEP-2232A - See below for the Data Sheet..

-My initial circuit was extremly simple - too simple as it turned out!
-An in-line fused 12v supply was fed to a 12v red LED and parralled 12v buzzer.
+My initial circuit was extremely simple - too simple as it turned out!
+An in-line fused 12v supply was fed to a 12v red LED and paralled 12v buzzer.
 The buzzer needs to be able to output about 92 dB to ensure you can hear it at speed with the roof down!
 These were connected to one side of the level sensor, the other terminal going to ground.
 This worked fine, provided you could tolerate the "in-built auto circuit tester" every time you went round a sharp bend or down a bumpy road.
 Even with the expansion tank filled to it's maximum limit, there was too much 'slop' of the coolant.

 Click to enlarge This shows a place from which to take the 12v supply.